-The public SICAFI is allowed to hold shares in an institutional SICAFI.
-The status of institutional SICAFI is not optional.
-The public SICAFI must choose between having all its subsidiaries subject to this status or none.
+The BE-REIT is allowed to hold shares in an institutional BE-REIT.
+The status of institutional BE-REIT is not optional.
+The BE-REIT must choose between having all its subsidiaries subject to this status or none.

-- Loans limited to 65% of the total assets (under specific conditions loans limited to 33%). - Interest expenses limited to 80% of the total income. - Mortgage (or other collateral) is limited to 50% of the global fair value of the "immovable property" and to 75% of the value of one "immovable property"
+- LTV ratio limited to 65% of the total assets (under specific conditions loans limited to 33%). - Interest expenses limited to 80% of the total income. - Mortgage (or other collateral) is limited to 50% of the global fair value of the "immovable property" and to 75% of the value of one "immovable property".

-Belgian legislation requires that the aggregate loans do not exceed 65% of the total assets of the SICAFI (at the time of entering into the loan).
+Belgian legislation requires that the aggregate loans do not exceed 65% of the total fair value of the assets of the BE-REIT (at the time of entering into the loan).
 Furthermore, the annual interest costs may not exceed 80% of the total annual operational and financial income.
-If the SICAFI holds shares in affiliated companies investing in real estate, the leverage restrictions will be applicable on a consolidated basis.
+If the BE-REIT holds shares in affiliated companies investing in real estate, the leverage restrictions will be applicable on a consolidated basis.

-In order to guarantee a pro-active management, the SICAFI must present a financial plan to the FSMA as soon as its consolidated debt-to-asset ratio exceeds 50%.
+In order to guarantee a pro-active management, the BE-REIT must present a financial plan to the FSMA as soon as its consolidated debt-to-asset ratio exceeds 50%.

-In case the SICAFI has obtained a derogation to the risk diversification rule, the debt-to-asset ratio may not exceed 33%.
+In case the BE-REIT has obtained a derogation to the risk diversification rule, the debt-to-asset ratio may not exceed 33%.

-A SICAFI may only vest a mortgage (or other collateral) on real estate in relation to the financing of its "immovable property" activities or of the "immovable property" activities of the group.
-The total amount covered by a mortgage (or other collateral) may not exceed 50% of the total fair value of the "immovable property" held by the public SICAFI and its subsidiaries.
-Moreover, it is not allowed to vest a mortgage (or other collateral) on one immovable property for more than 75% of its value.
+A BE-REIT may only invest a mortgage (or other collateral) on real estate in relation to the financing of its "immovable property" activities or of the "immovable property" activities of the group.
+The total amount covered by a mortgage (or other collateral) may not exceed 50% of the total fair value of the "immovable property" held by the BE-REIT and its subsidiaries.
+Moreover, it is not allowed to vest a mortgage (or other collateral) on one immovable property for more than 75% of its fair value.

-Capital gains Timing Not included in the distribution obligation, if reinvested within a four-year time period.
+Capital gains Timing 80% of net profit as determined by Royal Decree.
+Not included in the distribution obligation, if reinvested within a four-year time period.
 Annually.